Alex-Porter1/lets-do-that/journals/joel.md

 - Reflection of any design converstations
 - At least one ah-ha! moment, however small

+## August 24th, 2022

+Today I Worked On:

+* I continued work on the API after showing the team my progress for the React front end page.
+I have the list view populating with the API call, but right now the category and location are hard-coded.
+Still need to work to make those dynamic based on the user's input.

 ## August 23rd, 2022

 Today I Worked On: